mcmah309/rust_core/book/src/libs/sync/channels.md

 Types that can be sent over a `SendPort`, as defined [here](https://api.flutter.dev/flutter/dart-isolate/SendPort/send.html), are allow to be sent between isolates.
 Otherwise a `toIsolateCodec` and/or a `fromIsolateCodec` can be passed to encode and decode the messages.
+> Note: Dart does not support isolates on web.
+Therefore, if your compilation target is web, you cannot use `isolateChannel`.

 ### Examples